Register now to make 2021 your healthiest year yet!

 Recently, I was traveling for a seminar and struck up conversation with a cool dude on the plane.
-While we were sharing our goals and aspirations, he generously gave me the book he was reading, which was based on the principles that small decisions made daily have an accumulative and profound effect over time.
+While we were sharing our goals and aspirations, he generously gave me the book he was reading, The Compound Effect by Darren Hardy.
+The book was all about the principle that small daily choices have an accumulative and profound effect over time.
 The idea was that this concept can be applied to every aspect of your life.

 This book resonated deeply with me since I realized I have been living my life in this way from an early age.
 Every morning when I wake up, I think to myself, “What do I need to achieve today?” and every evening at bed time, I ask myself, “What did I achieve today?”

 But my focus for some time now has been on my career, and this book made me consider the application of this idea to all aspects of my life.
 I began to focus on smaller, but equally important goals such as spending quality time with friends or time outside connecting with nature.
 These smaller, everyday goals are necessary to create a fulfilling and balanced life.
 Once I began a daily practice of remembering these habits, I found over time that all aspects of my life were moving forward in a positive way.

 To have the life we all envision, all aspects of our lives — health, career, relationships, and state of mind — need to be brought to light and consciously acted upon in a positive way.
 So how do we do this without feeling like we have an overwhelming list of things to do each day?